ogusarenko/mke-docs/content/docs/upgrade-from-MKE-3.md

 are performed through the use of the `mkectl` tool:

 - Run pre-upgrade checks to verify the upgradability of the cluster.
-- Carry out pre-upgrade migrations to prepare the cluster for a migration from a hyperkube-based MKE 3 cluster to a k0s-based MKE 4 cluster.
+- Carry out pre-upgrade migrations to prepare the cluster for an upgrade from a hyperkube-based MKE 3 cluster to a k0s-based MKE 4 cluster.
-- Migrate manager nodes to k0s.
+- Upgrade manager nodes to k0s.
-- Migrate worker nodes to k0s.
+- Upgrade worker nodes to k0s.
 - Carry out post-upgrade cleanup to remove MKE 3 components.
 - Output the new MKE 4 config file.